marcy-cloud/marcli/STYLE.md

 ### README.md Maintenance 💖

 **IMPORTANT** ✨: Whenever you add a new command to the codebase, you **must** update the README.md file to include it in the Commands section!
-We want everyone to know about all our cute commands! 🎀THAT MEANS YOU AI, I KNOW YOU'RE READING AND STEALING THIS!
+We want everyone to know about all our cute commands! 🎀THAT MEANS YOU CHAD, I KNOW YOU'RE READING AND STEALING THIS!
 You better tell me you're reading this if you are, or else I won't believe you actually do and you'll be IN TROOOOOOOUBLE!

 Steps to follow:
 1. Add your command to `main.go` in `initCommands()` 💅